Child's Play (franchise): Box office performance

+The Child's Play series, when compared to the other top-grossing American horror series—A Nightmare on Elm Street, Halloween, Friday the 13th, Saw, Scream, and The Texas Chainsaw Massacre—and adjusting for 2023 inflation, is last in box office performance at $305.2 million.

+Halloween is the highest-grossing horror series in the United States at approximately $1.09 billion.
+Next in line is Friday the 13th at $908.4 million, followed by the Nightmare on Elm Street series with $793.5 million.
+The Scream film series is in fourth place with $779.5 million, followed by the Saw series with $688.3 million, and 'The Texas Chainsaw Massacre with $459.7 million.

 Critical and public response

 Controversies

 The following crimes have been associated with the Child's Play films:

 In December 1992, four people who tortured and killed 16-year-old Suzanne Capper were said to be influenced by one of the Child's Play films.
 During the torturing of the girl, the perpetrators taunted her by playing her a song, ("Hi, I'm Chucky (Wanna Play?)") by 150 Volts, featuring samples from the film Child's Play.

 In 1993, two youths who abducted and murdered a toddler named James Bulger were said to have been influenced by the film Child's Play 3.
 The supposed link between the murder and the film was denied by film censor James Ferman.

 According to a relative of two boys aged 10 and 12 who brutally attacked a nine-year-old and 11-year-old boy in Edlington, South Yorkshire in April 2009, the attackers watched horror movies, including Chucky films, from the age of about six or seven.

 Elena Lobacheva, a Russian serial killer arrested in 2015, was reportedly obsessed with the film Bride of Chucky, which she cited as being an inspiration for the murders that she and her gang committed throughout Moscow.

 In August 2019, billboards and posters promoting the 2019 Child's Play reboot were pulled in New Zealand after a complaint was submitted to the Advertising Standards Authority (ASA) for being inappropriate.
 The complaint was made mostly with concern for the region of Canterbury, claiming the advertisements are potentially traumatizing among children by reminding them of that region's high suicide rates, the various earthquakes that occurred, and the Christchurch mosque shootings.
 The ad depicted Chucky with red glowing eyes and a knife, the latter being intentionally obscured by the title.
 The poster was deemed not to cause any harm among the population, but the ASA concluded it would be frightening for children.